A Romanian translation by Alexander Ovsov is available at Web Geek Science.

 The Victorian Web's Current Editors

 Philip V. Allingham, now Emeritus Professor at Lakehead University, Thunder Bay, Ontario, who spent December 2001 at NUS as Senior Fellow, has served as Contributing Editor to the Victorian Web since 2000.
 Since 1999, Allingham has contributed thousands of documents on authors and book illustrators.
 Dr. Jacqueline Banerjee, who became our UK contributing editor in 2005, Associate Editor in 2009, and Editor-in-Chief and Webmaster since the beginning of 2021, has also contributed thousands of documents and images, many of which concern sculpture and architecture, as well as numerous literary essays and book reviews of recent scholarship.
 Andrzej Diniejko, our Contributing Editor for Poland, is Senior Lecturer in English Literature and Culture at Warsaw University, and joined the project in January 2010.
 He has written essays on the Condition-of-England novel and contributed book reviews.
 After having been an assistant editor in the section for some years, Simon Cooke became Editor for Book illustration and Design in 2019, and has been Senior Editor since early 2021.
-More recently, Diane Josefowicz, our Science Editor since 2017, became our Managing Editor in 2023.
+More recently, Diane Josefowicz, our Science and Technology Editor since 2011, became our Managing Editor in 2023.
 A full list of current editors, and details of recent contributions, appear on the frequently updated What's New page.

 How Can You Add to the Victorian Web?